HPCForge/BubbleML/README.md

 ## Download BubbleML

 BubbleML is publicly available and open source.
 We provide individual links to download the datasets at [dataset downloads](bubbleml_data/README.md).
-The dataset can also be downloaded all at once by running the bash script ==download_all.sh==
+The dataset can also be downloaded all at once by running the bash script `download_all.sh`
 ```console
 bash download_all.sh
 ```
-This will download all datasets inside the ==bubbleml_data== folder.
+This will download all datasets inside the `bubbleml_data` folder.
 Make sure you have enough space!(1TB!)

 ## Models
 Checkpoints for all the benchmark models mentioned in the paper along with the respective results can be found at the [model zoo](model-zoo/README.md)